josh-ua/contestor/README.md

 * implement checkForMoreFollowing function
 * if the string "vote" is in the tweet, skip it.
 * implement a "delete all DM's" script (or ones that have been marked as read)

+###stats:
+I've been running the bot full time since 7/20/2016.
+So far I've won 1 contest.